LankyLuke97/aws/static-html/markdown/1_aws_experiments.md

 After that, I would like to integrate some CI/CD pipelines with Github.
 These posts are just markdown files in a Git repo, so when I push an update, I bet there's a way to automatically update the cloud deployment.
 Presuming I can get that working, the next step would be monitoring with Grafana (since I have used it somewhat at work, and it's a relatively popular open-source standard).
 I started writing a 'then, perhaps', but let's instead start with this bucket list of things I don't know how to do.

-## Part the third: Nginx and Docker
+## Part the third and even larger: Nginx and Docker

 Ok, so I have this markdown file, and another where I rant about the work done by one of the teams I frequently butt heads with.
 They're both sitting in a directory called 'static-html' despite being markdown.
 I don't yet know if that's going to be an issue, but I know you can quite easily convert from .md to .html, for the most part, so I can address that later perhaps.
 Let's start with a container running the default nginx image: `docker run nginx`.